Rachel Suesue

 Rachel says she would highly recommend AUT’s nursing programme and its lively, diverse communities.

-“The theoretical part of the nursing degree prepares us for real-life situations during our clinical placements where we get hands-on experience to reinforce what we've learnt.
-I love the variety of clinical placements – I've had the chance to work in community nursing, operating rooms, rest homes, mental health clinics and hospital wards.
-These diverse experiences not only improve my skills in each area but also help me figure out what I want to focus on in my future career.
+“The theoretical part of the nursing degree prepared us for real-life situations during our clinical placements where we got hands-on experience to reinforce what we learned.
+I loved the variety of clinical placements – I had the chance to work in community nursing, operating rooms, rest homes, mental health clinics and hospital wards.
+These diverse experiences not only improved my skills in each area but also helped me figure out what I want to focus on in my future career.

-“The nursing programme has also been instrumental in fostering a sense of belonging for myself and fellow Māori and Pasifika students.
-Through the establishment of Pacific and Māori cohorts, the programme ensures a culturally safe environment where we can learn and thrive surrounded by our community.
-This inclusive approach not only promotes a sense of ease but also enhances our learning experience by acknowledging our cultural identities.”
+“The nursing programme was instrumental in fostering a sense of belonging for myself and fellow Māori and Pasifika students.
+Through the establishment of Pacific and Māori cohorts, the programme ensured a culturally safe environment where we could learn and thrive surrounded by our community.
+This inclusive approach not only promoted a sense of ease but also enhanced our learning experience by acknowledging our cultural identities.”

-She has enjoyed the flexibility that comes with being a student.
+She enjoyed the flexibility that came with being a student.

-“It enables me to have an exciting social experience while also completing the academic requirements of my degree.
-Engaging with diverse individuals across various courses has expanded my social circle while immersing me in an academically-focused environment.
-Being surrounded by likeminded classmates has not only fostered connection but also pointed me in the direction of my desired career path.”
+“It enabled me to have an exciting social experience while also completing the academic requirements of my degree.
+Engaging with diverse individuals across various courses expanded my social circle while immersing me in an academically focused environment.
+Being surrounded by likeminded classmates not only fostered connection but also pointed me in the direction of my desired career path.”

 Advice for other students

-Now in the final year of her studies, Rachel has some great advice for other students.
+Rachel, who graduated from AUT in 2024, has some great advice for other students.

 “Work hard and don't give up; the journey may be difficult, but the rewards will be enormous when you begin your professional career.
 Consider the sacrifices made by your village and parents to further your education, and always remember your why and whose shoulders you stand on.
 Use it to motivate you in your studies.